Certification In South Dakota

 Certification In States Other Than South Dakota

 To pursue an endorsement and/or alternative certification in Special Education in your state, contact your state's education authorities prior to enrolling at Augustana to determine what state-specific requirements you must complete before obtaining your endorsement/license.
+Augustana has not made a determination that our curriculum meets the State educational requirements for licensure or certification outside of SD.
 Augustana graduates will be subject to additional requirements on a state-by-state basis that may include one or more of the following:

 - student teaching or practicum experience,

 - if the state requires a specific type of degree to seek alternative certification, earning an additional degree.